-There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for Spring 2020:
+There are two ways you may express your interest in being considered for a Teaching Assistant or Teaching Fellow position for Fall 2020:

 2. If you are a Harvard affiliate, you may apply for currently open positions through the Central Application for Teaching Sections (CATS).
 Most Gen Ed courses with open positions will appear in CATS; please see below for some hints for using CATS effectively.